knilch0r/comm/README.md

 ## To Do

 * add error handling
-* check if output buffering will increase performance (most likely it will)
+* check if output buffering will increase performance
 * be as fast as ```grep``` (searching for a single line takes around 45 seconds)
 * add multi-threading
 * add a project logo